divyeshbalar/libnetconf2/README.md

 To represent the schema and data trees, **libnetconf** uses libxml2, which is intended for different purposes - schema and data trees connected with YANG have specific needs and restrictions in comparison to more generic XML.
-Therefore, in **libnetconf2**, we have completely replaced libxml2 by [libyang](https://github.com/CESNET/libyang).
+Therefore, in **libnetconf2**, we have completely replaced libxml2 by [libyang] (https://github.com/CESNET/libyang).
 It is much more efficient in work with YANG modeled data (which is the case of NETCONF messages) and this advantage then applies also to **libnetconf2**.
 The library connects data with the YANG schemas, so for example the data validation according to the provided YANG schemas is done internally by libyang instead of using external and extremely